NVE/JulES/README.md

 - The storage valuation model for each subsystem can be customized depending on the technology and geographical location.
 For example the horizon length, time resolution or scenario generation of the model.
 - Water values (and battery storage values) are calculated for each individual storage, without the need for advanced end values.
 - Multi-year storage can be considered.
-- Calibration consists of choosing horizons / temporal resolution and degree of detail for each technology in the dataset, for each type of subproblem.
+- Model configuration consists of choosing horizons / temporal resolution and degree of detail for each technology in the dataset, for each type of subproblem.
 - Parallel processing, solver warm start, reuse of cuts in multiple time steps, and scenario generation can be used to make JulES run faster.
+- We have implemented scenario reduction and an interface to allow different methods.
+We later want to implement scenario generation.
+- The hydropower is already modelled quite detailed with PQ-curves, environmental constraints and head dependency.

 #### TuLiPa
 TODO: Benefits of [TuLiPa](https://github.com/NVE/TuLiPa/)